gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## singleton

-Create a `ReadonlyMap` with one key/value pair.
+Create a `ReadonlyMap` from one key/value pair.

 **Signature**